WARWICK, England (CNN) -- A mathematical formula calculated by a British university professor has found that time actually is money.

 'Time is Money, Professor Proves', CNN.com, May 29, 2002

-Bob and Anne take the afternoon off to go and see The Passion of the Christ, spending 127 minutes of their life in a way that will never be productive or useful.
+Bob and Alice take the afternoon off to go and see The Passion of the Christ, spending 127 minutes of their life in a way that will never be productive or useful.
 What has this time cost each of them?

 This is very simple to figure out.
 The opportunity cost of time not spend productively is the money they could have earnt by working.
 If we ignore the cost of the ticket, eating at the most expensive place in town, and the time and cost of getting there and back, we can simply express the cost of the movie as: